rage/programming-21/data/part-14/2-robot-and-boxes.md

             self.map[robot_new_y][robot_new_x] -= 3
 ```

 The number 3 meant a box just previously, but now it is subtracted from the value of a square on the grid.
-This works in the context of our numbering scheme, as it changes a box (3) into a normal floor square (0), or a target square with a box (5) into an empty target square (2), but understanding this requiares a primer in the numbering scheme used.
+This works in the context of our numbering scheme, as it changes a box (3) into a normal floor square (0), or a target square with a box (5) into an empty target square (2), but understanding this requires a primer in the numbering scheme used.

 We could make it easier for anyone reading the code by _refactoring_ our implementation.
 That means improving the structure and readability of the code.
 One way to achieve this would be to use the names of the squares instead of the numbers 0 to 6, even though this would still not explain how and why numbers can be added and subtracted while maintaining the integrity of the grid.